Frequently Asked Questions

-- If a certificate gets cancelled or reduced, the interest earned
+- If a certificate gets canceled or reduced, the interest earned

 will be 8% per year, simple interest, or the rate of interest bid at

-the tax certificate sale, whichever is less, on the cancelled or
+the tax certificate sale, whichever is less, on the canceled or

 - Bankruptcy and other court rulings